mekkablue/DeleteShortSegments/README.md

 ![DeleteShortSegments](DeleteShortSegments.png "Delete Short Segments Screenshot")

-*Filter > Delete Short Segments* deletes line segments from your selected paths (or all if none are selected) that are shorter than the specified *Max Length.* This can be very useful for cleaning up roughened paths when you have a grid step finer than 1 unit.
+*Filter > Delete Short Segments* deletes line and curve segments from your selected paths (or all if none are selected) that are shorter than the specified *Max Length.* This can be very useful for cleaning up roughened paths when you have a grid step finer than 1 unit.
 Values smaller than 0.1 are treated as 0.1.

 The process is repeated as often as indicated by the *Passes* value you specify.
 1 or 2 passes are recommended.
 Values lower than 1 pass are treated as 1 pass.